CODECO: 2020 campaign, splits and ceasefire

-CODECO increased attacks in 2021-2022.
+CODECO increased attacks in 2021–2022.
+By 2023, the group was still clashing with rival militias as well as the military, and continued to raid villages.
+In doing so, it exploited the unrest caused by the offensive of another rebel group in the region.
+CODECO militiamen also committed further war crimes, including the murder of civilians and hostages.

 Factions and splinters

 Though CODECO was a decentralized organization from the beginning, factions became more common as time went on.
 Some of these factions split off from CODECO entirely, mostly in 2020, following the group's new campaign, the death of its leader and the subsequent ceasefire.
 The UNSC's Security Council Report found that despite the ceasefire and concerted efforts by ex-combatants to demobilize the group's fighters, several of these factions had continued fighting as of December 2020, noting that only "some" of the CODECO's fighters had actually signed peace agreements with the government.

 The following is a non-exhaustive list of some of the more notable factions and splinter movements that exist within or originated from CODECO: